 Applying Frostings and Icings

-Icing can be applied in a number of ways depending on what you want to accomplish.
-Watch how to use a pastry bag to outline a cookie, flood it with a smooth glaze of thinned icing, and draw the finishing details in colored icing.
+Watch the video to see how to use a pastry bag to outline a cookie, flood it with a smooth glaze of thinned icing, and draw the finishing details in colored icing.
 Tip: To improvise a pastry bag, fill a small plastic baggie with icing and snip a bit off the corner to make the pastry tip.

 - Dip one end of each cookie into ground pistachios, hazelnuts, pecans or other nuts while the chocolate is still wet.